TL;DR — Key Takeaway

 When your average appointment is $75–$200 and a retained client books 6–10 times per year, even a $25 acquisition cost pays for itself within the first visit.
 This math is why the smartest salons treat Instagram ads as an investment, not an expense.

-Here's a hard truth: the quality of your Instagram content directly reflects the perceived quality of your services.
-A salon posting grainy, poorly-lit iPhone photos sends the message "we don't pay attention to detail" — which is the last thing you want clients thinking about someone who's going to cut their hair or inject Botox.
+Here's an important consideration: the quality of your Instagram content directly reflects the perceived quality of your services.
+A salon with well-lit, professionally styled photos communicates attention to detail — exactly what clients want from someone providing beauty or wellness services.

 Professional photography and video production for beauty businesses doesn't have to be extravagant.
 A quarterly shoot — 2–3 hours on-site — can produce enough content to completely transform your Instagram presence.